-We looked at the last 25 brand studies of advertising experiences that ran on Dabbl to see what kind of impact they had on consumers’ relationships with the brand.
+We looked at 25 brand studies of advertising experiences that ran on Dabbl to see what kind of impact they had on consumers’ relationships with the brand.
 Here’s what we found.

 Context: one camp of advertisers says that if you want your ads to have meaningful impact, the quality of the ad creative is your greatest lever.
 Another camp says that the more data you have, and the more you track consumers, the better the impact.

 Having both great creative and accurate data is important.
 But a less-talked-about lever is proving to be extremely effective in advertising: simply being nicer to consumers.

 What do we mean by “being nicer”?
 We’ll dive into that at the end of the post.